kipkorirgideon/catsfacts/README.md

 3. You may change the structure of the files to achieve the same goals
 4. Using standard library will be a plus
 5. Commenting your thinking flow and add function definition will be a big plus

+## PREREQUISITES
+1. Have docker installed
+2. Have docker compose installed
+3. Have nodejs v16 installed
+4. Have typescript installed v4+

+## SETTING UP THE BACKED SERVER
+1. From the root directory of the application, mkdir data
+2. From the root of the project create .env file
+3. Copy content of .template_env to .env inside e.g /server/.env

+## STARTING UP Building docker images using dockerfiles

+1.Run docker-compose up -d
+# This  will build docker images, and run the containers as a services

+# Checkout mock server at https://rakuten.shiftsoft.space/ Hosted at a private server